olbrew/olbrew.me/content/about.md

 Hello world, I'm Olivier.

-I'm a **freelance product owner & project manager** whose experience lies in leading technical teams and providing technical guidance.
-I’m at my best translating business needs into technological solutions with and for a team.
+I’m a product- & project manager with a technical background.
+I've delivered software products from start to finish for startups and multinationals alike.
+Building and working with a technical team to deliver great products is where I am at my best.
+Experienced along the project lifecycle in agile project management, technical architecture, requirements gathering & analysis, product design, software development & dev-ops, hiring, applying scrum methodology and more.

 A great user experience, security and maintainable code are important for me and contribute to both the end-user and developers’ happiness.

-I am ambitious and driven with a never-ending curiosity which always keeps me learning.
+I am ambitious and driven with an inexhaustible curiosity which always keeps me learning.
 My interests are broad but my main passion lies in **improving the state of privacy and security in IT.**

 In my spare time I like to be outdoors, preferably in nature, and staying active.